wolcn/flux-demo/README.md

 ## The demo application

 The demo app `kcheck` is a quick hack I wrote a few years ago when I was playing around with **Rust**; it does what I want it to.
 It checks the values of a couple of environmental variables and serves a simple web page that changes slightly according to the values of those variables (information about the variables is included in the manifest file).
-The web server is exposed as a ClusterIP service for this demo; normally I install MetalLB in my local clusters so I can use a LoadBalancer service and access the web page without having to do any port forwarding.
+The web server is exposed as a ClusterIP service for this demo; normally I install MetalLB in my local clusters (both Kind and bare metal) so I can use a LoadBalancer service to access the web page without having to do any port forwarding.

 ## Multi-tenancy

 Seems to work; when I check in changes that would result in changes being applied outside of a tenant's specified namespace, nothing happens.
+To be investigated further.